symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 ## Stuck jobs

+Stuck jobs are any jobs that get stuck in an unexpected state due to external factors such as server resource bottlenecks.
+The most frequent instances of this are related to `Broken` and `Paused` job states.

 Sometimes, jobs break without having any issues with their implementation but rather an external factor is the root cause, for example a database table lock may prevent a database write.

 A common example is a scheduled "publish" feature which may experience database deadlocks on the versioned table as this can be frequently accessed.
 In other cases, a job can get paused by a queue runner due to lack of server resources at a particular time.
 Paused jobs can usually be safely resumed, continuing from the last completed step at a later time.